 This is a military training area but open to the public.
-On your left the communications tower has had a raven's nest for a couple of years.
-You may hear their deep croaking in the area.
-On your right is a superb area for looking for the heathland birds - there are wide tracks to follow if you want to explore here.
+On your left the communications tower has had raven's nesting for a couple of years.
+On your right is a superb area for looking for the heathland birds often also crossbills - there are wide tracks to follow if you want to explore here.
 Our walk now follows the main path with the woodland on the left and open heath on the right.
 At the end of the young woodland on the left you will see mature pines on the right and this strip of trees often has redstarts in summer.
 This wide strong track is now going to get you home.
-It slopes down after Barossa and offers good open views on the right of Wishmoor Bottom, another popular birdwatching area where hen harriers, great grey shrikes and heathland birds are occasionally seen.
+It slopes down after Barossa and offers lovely open views on the right of Wishmoor Bottom, another popular birdwatching area where hen harriers, great grey shrikes and heathland birds are occasionally seen.
 On the left is Saddleback Hill, a bit of a climb you could take if you have the energy.
 Staying on the main track you reach some dense younger woodland on the right and when that ends, at a big track crossing, look left and you will see the gate you entered when you started this walk.